IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-Inventory information through MPI and correlation with topology information is identified as a gap requiring further work and outside of the scope of this document.
+Inventory information through MPI and correlation with topology information is identified as a gap requiring further work and outside of the scope of this draft.

 # Establishment of L2/L3 VPN Services with TE Requirements {#config}

 In this scenario the MDSC needs to setup a multi-domain L2VPN or a multi-domain L3VPN with some SLA requirements.

-The MDSC receives the request to setup an L2/L3 VPN network service from the OSS/Orchestration layer (see {{additional-scenarios}}).
+The MDSC receives the request to setup a L2/L3 VPN network service from the OSS/Orchestration layer (see {{additional-scenarios}}).

 The MDSC translates the L2/L3 VPN SLA requirements into TE